Palingenesis/Tims-I2C-Dual-Motor-Driver/README.md

 * 3.5-A Peak.
 On the board I have put places for Current limit resistors.
 * Supports 1.8-V, 3.3-V, and 5-V logic inputs.
 (The STM8S103F3 opperates at 2.95 to 5.5 V)
 * On the board the DRV8876 are set to PH/EN Control Mode.
+* The nSleep is fixed High, so no low power mode.
+* I have connected the IPROPI to the STM8S103F3 so current readings can be sensed.
 ## There are connections for a Quadratic Encoder for each Motor
 ![Quadratic Signal](images/Oscilloscope.png)
 The Quadratic Encoder needs to be the A/B type and be the same VCC as the Board.